KhohCM/SE_ASS1/README.md

 ## 1.0 Project Introduction
-What the project is
-Why we chose it
-Explain Group members and roles

-In this report, our group decided to discuss the idea and explore the possible use of algorithms in the Rock-Paper-Scissors game.
+In this report, our group decided to discuss the idea and explore various types of algorithms in the Rock-Paper-Scissors game.
 Through this activity, our group decided to implement the concept of “Artificial Intelligence” where participants engaged in a game with a computer instead of real players to demonstrate both competitors' abilities in using various algorithmic strategies.
-The main goal of this task and in this report will be discussed ,was to conduct an engaging game that highlighted the core algorithmic concepts or characteristics which includes time complexity, space complexity and adaptive algorithms that were engaging for participants and with the goal of letting participants have a better understanding of what algorithms.
+The main goal of this task and in this report will be discussed ,was to conduct an engaging game that highlighted the core algorithmic concepts or characteristics which includes time complexity, space complexity and adaptive algorithms that were engaging for participants.

-This project was a collaborative effort among all group members.
-Wen Han was responsible for the code development, ensuring the core functionality and logic of the game.
-Tharsshen and Li Xian focused on designing the user interface to make the game visually appealing and user-friendly.
-Char Meng provided valuable assistance and support throughout the development process, contributing to both planning and execution.Together, we worked to create a system that is not only functional but also appealing and educational for participants.
+Each team member has made efforts in the respective fields.
+Wen Han was in charge of writing the code, which made sure the game's basic logic and functionality worked.
+In order to make the game both visually appealing and easy to use, Tharsshen and Li Xian concentrated on creating the user interface.
+Throughout the development process, Char Meng contributed to both strategy and execution, offering invaluable help and support.
+We collaborated to develop a system that is not only useful but also enticing and instructive for users.

 ## 2.0 System Development & Features